 Since its inception, CAEP has been in contact with the ED regarding achieving recognition and some needed refinements and changes were identified.
 For example, addressing and meeting federal codes that govern recognition, such as organizational governance, by-laws, and standards specific to data requirements; and ensuring a defensible, reliable process that assures consistent request for evaluation of standards.
 CAEP is in the process of implementing those refinements.
 CAEP is currently recognized as an accreditor by the Council for Higher Education Accreditation (CHEA).

 Will CAEP seek U.S. Department of Education Recognition?

 Yes.
 As a reminder, CAEP surveyed the states and EPPs in mid-April, and a majority of states and EPPs supported CAEP seeking U.S. Department of Education recognition.
 In June, the CAEP Board reconfirmed its decision to seek U.S. Department of Education recognition.
-The current timeline has CAEP filing the application in December 2017, with the possibility of securing recognition in late 2018 or 2019.
+The current timeline has CAEP filing the request for evaluation in December 2017, with the possibility of securing recognition in late 2018 or 2019.